New Immigration Rules in force - 29 March 2019 onwards

 The final push by Theresa May’s Government for a Brexit deal this month has not held back the UK Home Office from making significant and wide ranging changes to the UK’s Immigration Rules.
 Published on 7 March 2019, the new Statement of Changes to the Immigration Rules introduces two new visa types for business entrepreneurs - Start Up and Innovator.
 The latest Statement also introduces changes to the Tier 1 (Investor) visa route, updates the countries whose nationals have lower documentary requirements for Tier 4 student visas and provides important detail about the new EU Settlement Scheme.

-With the majority of the changes due to take effect on or around the default Brexit date of 29 March 2019, UK employers also need to be aware of key changes to the Tier 2 sponsorship regime for work visas, including increases to many of the salary thresholds in the Codes of Practice.
+With the majority of the changes due to take effect late March/early April 2019, UK employers also need to be aware of key changes to the Tier 2 sponsorship regime for work visas, including increases to many of the salary thresholds in the Codes of Practice.

 Start Up and Innovator routes